fedeimbaguable/DigitalBankingAbstracta/Casos-de-Prueba.md

 Functionality: Reset the data of a new deposit.
 Input data and actions: We introduce a correct username and password : jsmith@demo.io-Demo123!.
 We click submit the form and after sign in we click on "deposit", once in the deposit we select the Individual Checking,introduce $10 dollars and reset.
 Expected Result: Let us sign in and take us to the Bank's deposit form, and reset the data.
-Obtained Result: The webapp took us to the dashboard allowing us the access and then took us to the new deposit form, and reset the data correctly.

 40)
 Title : Should Create a deposit in the account Individual Checking of 1.57 dollars.